Call for Proposals: Climate Change AI Innovation Grants 2023

 A: Yes, as long as your project addresses a problem of climate change, with a pathway to impact clearly described.
 You may want to consider finding an expert in the relevant climate-related domain to collaborate with; our workshops, online discussion platform, happy hours, and community directory could be helpful for this.

 Q: I’m from a non-OECD Member country but currently at an institution in an OECD Member country; can I apply?

 A: Yes, as the funds will be disbursed through your institution, not to you directly.

-A: At this time, you unfortunately cannot apply as a Principal Investigator; for logistical reasons, we are currently only able to disburse funds to institutions in OECD countries.
+A: At this time, you unfortunately cannot apply as a Principal Investigator; for logistical reasons, we are currently only able to disburse funds to institutions in OECD Member countries.
 However, you may participate as a co-Investigator in a grant proposal, provided the Principal Investigator meets the eligibility requirements.
 Our workshops, online discussion platform, happy hours, and community directory could be helpful in finding collaborators.